 MOM Mexico selected the ten most influential newspapers, seven of which emerged already a century ago and only three having been launched in the last two decades.
 Most of the owners of printed media are families that have been inheriting and passing this lucrative business from one generation to another.

-80% of the analyzed newspapers have an editorial policy that is predominantly aligned with the interests of the ruling political party PRI (Partido Revolucionario Institucional), which coincides with the fact that those newspapers receive most of the government’s advertising budget.
+80% of the analyzed newspapers have an editorial policy that is predominantly aligned with the interests of the former political party PRI (Partido Revolucionario Institucional), which coincides with the fact that those newspapers receive most of the government’s advertising budget.